Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     ![Store Details](../../Assets/Screenshots/POS/Management/Stores/Store/BasicData/BasicData.png "[Store Details]")

     The following entities have been automatically created:
+    - *DataHub* module
-    - In the *DataHub* module, the following attribute sets have been created:
+        The following attribute sets have been created<!--- Ist das richtig?-->:
+        - Set for POS store "Name of new store"
+        - Orders channel POS Store "Name of new store"
-        - *Orders channel POS Store "Name of new store"*
+        - Line items channel POS Store "Name of new store"
-        - *Line items channel POS Store "Name of new store"*
+        - Payment items channel POS Store "Name of new store"
-        - *Payment items channel POS Store "Name of new store"*
+        - Discount items channel POS Store "Name of new store"
+        - Returns connection POS Store "Name of the new store"
+        - Return line item channel POS Store "Name of the new store"
-        - *Orders channel POS Store "Name of new store"*
+        - Redeem voucher item channel POS Store "Name of the new store"
-        - *Discount items channel POS Store "Name of new store"*
+        - Service items channel POS Store "Name of the new store"
+    - *PIM* module
-     - Your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*
+        Your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*
+    - *Omni-Channel* module
-    - In the *Omni-Channel* module, a connection *POS store "Name of new store"* has been created.
+        A connection *POS store "Name of new store"* has been created.

 ## Configure the store details